Published on March 10, 2022 by Ashley Rothstein

 In this post, I’m going to share my magic bullet with you (the first section of this post), other supportive remedies that I think also helped me, and a few honorable mentions that I’ve never personally tried but heard great things about from other mamas.

-If you’re dealing with pregnancy constipation, I wish you beautiful poops again very soon! pregnant and cant poop
+If you’re dealing with pregnancy constipation, I wish you beautiful poops again very soon! pregnancy and pooping

 The magic bullet